redhat-developer/rpm-packaging-guide/source/general-background.rst

 in the FHS along with appropriate permissions on the target file or directory.

-The example below is going to use the ``bello`` file that we had previously created as the artibrary artifact subject to our installation method.
+The example below is going to use the ``bello`` file that we had previously created as the arbitrary artifact subject to our installation method.
 Note that you will either need `sudo`_ permissions or run this command as root excluding the ``sudo`` portion of the command.